Byzantine–Seljuk wars: Byzantine counter-attack: 1118–1180

+John II died in 1143, leaving the Byzantine Empire a strong army, significant reserves of cash, and improved prestige.
+The new emperor, Manuel I Komnenos, soon launched a campaign against Konya in 1146, both to re-assert the client relationship his father had over Mas’ud I and to secure his hold over his father’s generals.
+Manuel felt sufficiently secure to leave the Rum sultanate to his rear when he marched to Antioch in 1158.
+However, in spring 1159 he decided he had to rush back to Constantinople to deal with a conspiracy.
+Permission was sought to pass through the lands of the Sultanate, as this was much shorter than the route Manuel had taken to Syria, but the new sultan, Kilij Arslan II, turned this down.
+Manuel went anyway, allegedly causing destruction, and when the army returned to Roman territory near Kotyaeion, a Turkish attack inflicted some losses.
+Manuel likely had attempted to re-establish the client relationship that had previously been in place under Kilij Arslan’s predecessor.
+The conflict escalated, with the Turks sacking Laodikeia and Manuel preparing for a major campaign against Konya.
+Diplomacy ultimately prevailed, the campaign was called off, and the sultan came to Constantinople.
+Manuel subsequently turned his attention to conflict in the Balkans with Hungary.
+While Niketas Choniates blames Manuel for allowing Rum power to grow over the next several decades, this was with the benefit of hindsight and it is clear that Manuel’s goal of returning Konya to a client relationship was a success, as is evident from the Turks facilitating the passage of Byzantine emissaries to the crusader states in summer or fall 1160.

 For the time being, Manuel's policy was not without merit as the emperor established peaceful co-existence with the Sultan and initiated measures such as allowing Turkmen to pay for pasture on Byzantine land, which were clearly meant to deter raiding.
 The establishment of the theme of Neokastra on the northern part of the Aegean coast near Pergamon was also praised by Choniates.
 However, when Kilij Arslan refused to hand over the city of Sebastea, which he was bound to do under an earlier agreement with Manuel, the emperor declared war in 1176 and led a very large army estimated at around 30,000 men into Seljuk territory with the intent of taking its capital Iconium.
 However, the Byzantine force was ambushed in a mountain pass with consequent heavy losses to both sides.
 This battle, the Battle of Myriokephalon, resulted in the Byzantine campaign of conquest being abandoned.